1. Introduction

 - Redeployment

-- Maximising Attendance
+- Wellbeing@Work (Supporting Attendance Policy)

 7. Monitoring and Reviewing

-7.1.The Council will monitor the effectiveness of the policy in a number of ways.
-These are:
+7.1.
+The Council will monitor the effectiveness of the policy in a number of ways.
+This includes:

-- The periodic monitoring of the workforce
+- Self assessment, including the periodic monitoring of the workforce .

 - Producing and reviewing the statutory information required under the Equality Act, 2010

-- Recording of grievances
+- Recording of grievances.

 8. Dealing with Complaints